We’re creating a new Guideposts.org

-Rascal Flatts' singer Gary LeVox was living on faith and the power of hope to achieve success as a musician.
+Rascal Flatts' singer Gary LeVox relied on the power of hope to achieve success as a musician.
 But another job inspired him first.

 A faint glow appeared on the dark horizon.